-ANNOUNCEMENT: MIIS is implementing our Virtual Distance Learning Program for Q1 SY2020-2021.
-To see what we are doing to keep our learning community safe, please click here.
+ANNOUNCEMENT: MIIS is implementing our Online Distance Learning Program due to the COVID-19 Pandemic.
+To see what we are doing to keep our learning community safe, please go to the MI Virtual Hub.

 The MIIS Mission